562 Parachute Squadron Royal Corps of Transport (Volunteers): History of 562 Parachute Squadron Workshop REME (V)

 Until 1965, when the RASC became the RCT, the REME within 562 Parachute Company comprised a light aid detachment, located in the workshop area of the drill hall at Southall Middlesex.
 This unit only had responsibility for first line recovery/repairs and was manned accordingly.

 In 1965, the establishment and scale of equipment for 562 Workshop element was increased with responsibility given for second line repairs.
 This gave rise to the change of title from light aid detachment to workshop, still based at Southall.

 Because 16 Para Brigade retained its full workshop within 1st Parachute Logistic Regiment, 562 became the only parachute squadron workshop in the British Army with a unique establishment and role.

 The only other REME formation in 44 Brigade was a parachute platoon of 133 Field Workshop [REME](V) based in Coventry.
 Other REME personnel in the brigade comprised attached personnel.

 The workshop was established with a captain commanding, WO2 AQMS as 2I/C and six other senior ranks, including a sergeant storeman.
 The permanent staff instructor was a regular Para-trained WO2 artificer until 1975 when a Para-trained SSGT artisan was posted in.

 During the 1970s, the workshop regularly took part in Exercise Southern Craftsman (the annual REME fitness for role/field engineering competition) and won on three occasions.
 Workshop personnel also took part in a number of competitions, representing 562 Squadron including Nijmegen Marches, Courage Trophy, AESOR and Chichester March.

-Major Units of 44 Para Brigade were: